nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-02-25-is-alm-a-useful-term/index.md

 ---
+title: Is ALM a useful term?
+date: 2012-02-25
+author: MrHinsh
 id: "4576"
-title: "Is ALM a useful term?"
-date: "2012-02-25"
-categories:
-  - "people-and-process"
-  - "tools-and-techniques"
-tags:
-  - "configuration"
-  - "define"
-  - "develop"
-  - "infrastructure"
-  - "modern-alm"
-  - "operate"
-  - "practices"
-  - "process"
-  - "tools"
-coverImage: "nakedalm-logo-128-link-1-1.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "is-alm-a-useful-term"
+slug: is-alm-a-useful-term
 aliases:
 - /blog/is-alm-a-useful-term
+tags:
+- configuration
+- define
+- develop
+- infrastructure
+- modern-alm
+- operate
+- practices
+- process
+- tools
+categories:
+- people-and-process
+- tools-and-techniques
+coverImage: nakedalm-logo-128-link-1-1.png

 ---

 I was asked this question by [Robert Myers](http://www.linkedin.com/pub/robert-myers/5/316/746) for a “paper” and I think that it is an important one.
 I started to answer in that little textbox that LinkedIn give you and I got a little carried away.
 I guess I am an writing mode ![Smile](images/wlEmoticon-smile2-2-2.png)
 { .post-img }